Nikolas-Milanovic/Bee-Dash/README.md

 # Bee-Rush
-This is my grade 12 computer science culminating project!
+This is my grade 12 computer science culminating project, which I achived a 100% on!

 The game is designed with object-oriented programming and graphical user interface.
 It's played by dragging the bees to the hive without them colliding.